Non-Profit Reserve Funds: Guide to Financial Stability

 While many organizations believe that endowment funds offer the best route to nonprofit financial sustainability, that’s not always true.

-On the plus side, these funds can provide continuous financial support for a specific component of your organization’s activities.
-This may be as broad as supporting operations, or as narrow as providing scholarships to a specific course of study.
+These funds can provide continuous financial support for a specific component of your organization’s activities.
+This may be as broad as supporting operations or as narrow as providing scholarships to a specific course of study.

-But endowment funds can pose problems over the long run:
+But endowment funds can also pose problems over the long run:

 • Additional, long-term governance and stewardship are required by management teams